google/WebFundamentals/src/content/en/ilt/pwa/lab-caching-files-with-service-worker.md

-<strong>Note:</strong> Be sure to open the test page using the localhost address so that it opens from the server and not directly from the file system.
+Note: Be sure to open the test page using the localhost address so that it opens from the server and not directly from the file system.